mdn/content/files/en-us/web/xml/xml_introduction/index.md

 ## Character references

-Like HTML, XML offers methods (called {{glossary("character reference", "character references")}}) for referring to some special reserved characters (such as a greater than sign which is used for tags).
+Like HTML, XML offers {{glossary("character reference", "character references")}} for referring to some special reserved characters (such as a greater than sign which is used for tags).
 There are five of these characters that you should know:

 | Entity     | Character | Description                               |
 | ---------- | --------- | ----------------------------------------- |